Overview

 Paperwork and archiving

-Upon successful completion of the thesis defense, students must submit the following forms to the Honors Program Office:
+Upon successful completion of the defense, students must submit the following forms to the Honors Program Office:

 - Defense Certificate – which must be signed by all the members of the faculty committee.